the airport ever close?

 time and money purchasing and installing sophisticated Instrument

-Landing and Lighting Systems to enhance the safety and on-time
+and facilities to enhance the safety and on-time performance of

 is the street or physical address of Spokane International Airport?